tam07pb915/spr-jspsych-experiment/README.md

    };
 3. Set up appropriate security rules in your Firebase console

+### Data Output and Analysis
+The experiment produces JSON data in the following format:

+- Each trial generates a data object with specific properties
+- Reading time (rt) is recorded in milliseconds for each word segment
+- Comprehension question accuracy is stored
+- Trial metadata (item ID, condition, etc.) is included

+Data transformation is necessary for analysis:

+- The raw JSON output needs processing to extract reading times by condition
+- You will need to aggregate data across participants and stimuli
+- Analysis typically involves comparing reading times across conditions

+Example data processing code will be provided in a separate file.
+Please see the [Sample Data Output](sample-data-output.txt)

 ### Technical Requirements

 - Modern web browser with JavaScript enabled